yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

 - **Pruning scores by weight magnitude**, which ignores what the activations do.
 A Taylor or activation-aware criterion is the obvious next thing to try, and the prune/fine-tune/re-measure cycle is what would say whether it pays.

+- **One token per point, not per element.** 96 detection elements and 72 map elements become 1 346 tokens, and attention is quadratic in that: 58 M scores per sample, 6.9 GiB at batch 64, against 0.16 GiB for the token features they come from.
+That ratio, not the parameter count, is what this model spends.
 - **Element caps truncate.** 72 map elements, 32 detections per frame.
 Overflow drops the farthest — the right ordering, but not reported per frame.
 - **Clutter has no *structured* confusion model.** False positives now draw